jmltn/old-jamesmilton.me/categories/portfolio/_posts/2016-12-29-raspberry-rev-design.md

 filter: fMiscellaneous fDesign
 ---

 For my A-Level (aged 18) Product Design assignment, I wanted to make a iPhone controlled remote controlled car which could be built with Lego.
 As a part of this project, I made a logo with Adobe Photoshop for both the branding of the product as well as iPhone icon that went with it.

+This project was awarded an A*.

 Below are images of the final outcomes and a time-lapse showing the process of making the licence place from start to finish.